iSabyasachi/project-2024/rxjs-practice/README.md

    ```

 3. **Debouncing a Search Input**
-   Implement a debounced search input that emits a search term after a 500ms delay.
+   Implement a debounced search input that emits a search term after a 500ms
+   delay.

-   ##### Code Implementation for Debouncing a Search Input
+   ##### Code Implementation: Debouncing a Search Input

-   The following implementation demonstrates the use of `debounceTime` and `distinctUntilChanged` to handle user inputs efficiently by reducing the frequency of emitted values:
+   The following implementation demonstrates the use of `debounceTime` and
+   `distinctUntilChanged` to handle user inputs efficiently by reducing the
+   frequency of emitted values:

    ```typescript
    import { Subject, Observable } from 'rxjs';